aspersieman/devmux/README.md

 2. Each repository gets its own tmux window
    - The window title is set to the repo name
    - The working directory is set
-   - Neovim is launched automatically
+   - Editor (e.g neovim) is launched automatically
 3. Command windows can:
    - Run a single command
    - Or create multiple panes, each running its own command